 Partner & Senior Concept Designer

 To gain a deep understanding of the real problems and opportunities the team worked instore, undertook mystery shopping, arranged home visits, interviewed 10 key stakeholders, interviewed 472 customers online and engaged leading trend platforms.
 With all this rich insight we created a 12m long experience map that strategically outlined a recommended approach to maximise the Home experience in store.
-The experience design included consumers journey from couch to store back to couch.
+The experience design included the consumer's journey from couch to store back to couch.